 Use a family photo as your brochure cover and let your recipients unfold to reveal your amazing year.

-I hope you are now excited and motivated to write your next family newsletter!
-The most important thing is that you’re having fun writing and creating it so you can keep this Christmas tradition going and be able to capture and preserve the events that mattered most to you and your family every year.
-If any of the ideas inspire you, I encourage you to try to do something different and unique this year.
-Create your own FUN Christmas newsletter.
+I hope these ideas got you excited and motivated to write your next family Christmas newsletter!
+The most important thing is that you’re having fun writing and creating it, so you can capture and preserve your family’s special moments every year (moments that would’ve easily been forgotten, otherwise!).
+If any of the ideas inspire you, I encourage you to try something different and unique this year.
+Create a FUN Christmas newsletter.
 Are you ready?
 Happy newsletter writing!

 The examples used above are Christmas Newsletter Templates sold as digital downloads in my Etsy shop, The Fourth Bud Printables and Template.
 I’ve already done the work of designing the layout to showcase your year (think of me as your personal designer for your Christmas newsletters!).
 All you need to do is to type in your memories.
 May these Christmas newsletters and year in review templates make the holidays a little easier and more fun for you!